zjg540066169/TMOGA/README.md

 `python3 ./main.py -d dataset -g generation -p population  --CID cid  --Md md --Tp tp --Cp cp --Mp mp`

 * -d specifies running dataset.
 Value can be one of (*synfix3, synfix6, synvar3, synvar6, birth_death, expansion_contraction, intermittent, merge_split, mobile_phone_call*).
+Default is *synfix3*.
+* -g specifies number of generations.
+Value should be positive integer.
+Default value is 100.
+* -p specifies population size.
+Value should be positive integer.
+Default value is 200.
+* --CID specifies the CID threshold.
+Value should be in [0, 1].
+Default value is 0.8.
+* --Md specifies the max depth of search tree.
+Value should be small positive integer.
+Default value is 5.
+* --Tp specifies transfer probability.
+Value should be in [0, 1].
+Default value is 0.5.
+* --Cp specifies crossover probability.
+Value should be in [0, 1].
+Default value is 0.8.
+* --Mp specifies mutation probability.
+Value should be in [0, 1].
+Default value is 0.2.